-The direct effect of job crafting and well-being is also supported in this study (hypothesis 3).
+The direct effect of job crafting and well-being was also supported in this study (hypothesis 3).
 By engaging in job crafting, employees will basically reshape their job to become more closely aligned with their skills, preferences, and motivation for work.
 This process affects the nature of the job itself, including the demands experienced, resources, and meaning of the work.
 This result is parallel with previous studies.
-Tims et al. (2012; 2013) had found that job crafting enabled individuals to strike an equilibrium between the demands and also the personal resources they needed to perform that helped against burnout, exhaustion, and increases engagement.
+Tims et al. (2012; 2013) have found that job crafting enables individuals to strike an equilibrium between the demands and also the personal resources they need to perform that help against burnout, exhaustion, and increases engagement.

-Hypothesis 4 states that job crafting would mediate the relationship between job autonomy and well-being.
+Hypothesis 4 stated that job crafting would mediate the relationship between job autonomy and wellbeing.
 Perceived autonomy at the workplace would lead to job crafting behavior, which in turn would be associated with higher subjective well-being.
-The result of this study supports hypothesis 4, which is consistent with what was found by Slemp et al. (2015), and Saragih et al. (2020).
-These result indicates that during the pandemic, employees who enjoy flexibility (in choosing time, methods, and place) to accomplish their works are prone to redefine their job to fit their needs and make their job more satisfying, meaningful, and leading to better well-being (Demerouti & Bakker, 2014).
+The results of this study supported hypothesis 4, which is consistent with what was found by Slemp et al. (2015), and Saragih et al. (2020).
+These results indicate that during the pandemic, employees who enjoy flexibility (in choosing time, methods, and place) to accomplish their works are prone to redefine their job to fit their needs and make their job more satisfying, meaningful, and leading to better well-being (Demerouti & Bakker, 2014).